camlin-tan/tp/docs/UserGuide.md

 **For Novices**

-* For first time users, you can first jump to the [Getting Started](#getting-started) section to get started on HealthNote.
+* For first-time users, you can first jump to the [Getting Started](#getting-started) section to get started on HealthNote.
 </div>

 <div markdown="block" class="alert alert-success">